 Thousands of supernovae have been discovered in the history of astronomy, and we can use these massive explosions to probe billions of years into the past.
 For example, a type of supernova called SN 1a was instrumental in demonstrating the existence of mysterious force called dark energy.

-The LSST is forecast to discover three to four million more supernovae during its ten-year survey, spanning a very broad range of distances.
+Rubin Observatory is forecast to discover three to four million more supernovae during its ten-year survey, spanning a very broad range of distances.
 This overwhelming compendium of stellar explosions will enable us to take a dramatic step forward in supernova studies and allow for novel techniques and insights to be brought to bear on such diverse fields as the study of large-scale structure in the Universe, the explosion physics of supernovae of all types, and star formation and evolution.

 From studying nearby giants that will someday undergo such a violent death, to studying how the material flung out into the cosmos by early massive stellar explosions becomes incorporated into the next generations of stars, to probing properties of host galaxies and clusters and determining the arrangement of the galaxies themselves, with supernovae we can probe the scales of the Universe from even shorter than a single astronomical unit (Earth-Sun distance) to the entire expanse of the observable universe.